Sustainable Development Goals

-This page provides a selection of visualisations on global and regional trends for Sustainable Development Goal 16: Promote peaceful and inclusive societies for sustainable development, provide access to justice for all and build effective, accountable and inclusive institutions at all levels.
+This data tracker analyses the Nordic countries’ progress towards achieving Sustainable Development Goal 16: Promote peaceful and inclusive societies for sustainable development, provide access to justice for all and build effective, accountable and inclusive institutions at all levels.
+The goal is comprised of 12 targets.

 Target 16.1